Frosty's HVAC

 How often should I service my HVAC in DFW?

-Twice a year: spring (March-April) for AC and fall (September-October) for heating.
-Between professional visits, change your filter every 30-60 days and keep the outdoor unit clear of debris.
-Basic tune-up: $150 ($127.50 for Frosty Club members).
+Twice a year for DFW homes: spring (March-April) for the AC system and fall (September-October) for the heating system.
+Between professional visits, change your filter every 30-60 days and keep the outdoor condenser clear of debris.
+Tune-up: $150 per system ($127.50 for Frosty Club members).
+Frosty Club Premium ($300/year) includes both tune-ups.

 What does an HVAC maintenance plan cost in DFW?